 Fusion Centers Collaborate to Support Arrest of Narcotics Suspects

-The collaborative response and information provided by the OCIAC and Texas Fusion Center assisted in the task force officer’s ability to recognize the suspects as they disembarked the aircraft, resulting in an arrest, and the seizure of cash and money orders.
+The collaborative response and information provided by the OCIAC and JCIC assisted in the task force officer’s ability to recognize the suspects as they disembarked the aircraft, resulting in an arrest, and the seizure of cash and money orders.
 This example demonstrates the importance of connectivity across the National Network of Fusion Centers, which provided task force officers with critical information in real-time that they otherwise would not have been able to access.

 Fusion Center Recognized as “Most Notable Law Enforcement, Interdiction, Arrest or Counter-Terrorism Program”

 In November 2012, Government Security News (GSN) recognized the Orange County Intelligence Assessment Center (OCIAC) as an award winner in its 2012 Homeland Security Awards Program.
 GSN’s annual awards are distributed across 42 different homeland security categories for notable achievements in government programs, projects, strategies, and initiatives.
 These awards recognize achievements by information technology and physical security companies, as well as federal, state, and local government agencies.
 The OCIAC was recognized as the “Most Notable Law Enforcement Interdiction, Arrest or Counter-Terrorism Program” for its innovative efforts, including the integration of the fire service in the center’s operations and the membership of over 1,800 Terrorism Liaison Officers in the OCIAC’s area of responsibility representing law enforcement, fire service, public health, and private sector communities.

 Fusion Center Coordinates New Jersey Hurricane Sandy Disaster Response

 New Jersey Regional Operations and Intelligence Center, October 2012